mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 ### Additional domain names

-Edit "mailcow.conf" and add a parameter "ADDITIONAL_SAN" like this:
+Edit "mailcow.conf" and add a parameter `ADDITIONAL_SAN` like this:

 Do not use quotes (`"`)!